hvnsweeting/uds/README.md

   5. Spelling of "elite" primarily favoured by the alphabetically impaired.
   6. The prime number between 31333 and 31357.
   7. 1.
 The most highly prized and regarded ICQ number

+$ uds 520 -n1
+UrbanDictionary results for '520'
+  1. Abbreviation for "I Love You" in net and SMS use in Chinese speaking world.
+It is an example of extensive use of numerical digits for their similar pronunciation of daily expressions in Chinese.
+In this case, 5 means "I", 2 means "love", 0 means "you".
 ```

 ## Authors